-Please Note: While students can initiate the accommodation process at any time throughout the semester, it is recommended that if a student makes contact as early as possible.
-Accommodations begin at the time that is a student is found eligible and instructors are notified, and cannot be granted retroactively.
+Please Note: While students can initiate the accommodation process at any time throughout the semester, it is recommended that a student make contact as early as possible.
+Accommodations begin at the time that a student is found eligible and instructors are notified, and cannot be granted retroactively.

 Please fill out this form before your appointment with Accessibility Services.

 Accommodations are determined on a case-by-case, course-by-course basis.
-Accessiblity Services will work with students to determine reasonable accommodations and supports.
+Accessibility Services will work with students to determine reasonable accommodations and supports.
 Academic Accommodations may include, but are not limited to:

 - Extended testing time